Seven skills you need to become a front-end developer

 Just like how reskilling must also include ‘soft skills’, non-technical skills are vital to personal and professional development, but cannot be conveyed in a classroom or tutorial.
 Being able to balance technical knowhow with being personable, cooperative, and capable of thinking on one’s feet will serve any front-end developer very well indeed.

 Web developer jobs predicted to grow 8% by 2029

-The US Bureau of Labor Statistics (BLS) has previously suggested the number of web development roles in the US economy is likely to rise by 8% between 2019 and 2029.
+The US Bureau of Labor Statistics (BLS) has previously suggested the number of web development roles in the US economy was likely to rise by 8% between 2019 and 2029.
 This is a much faster rate than the expected growth of all other occupations, driven mostly by the increasing popularity of mobile devices and e-commerce platforms.

-Taking computer science, IT, and software engineering courses might be the most obvious route into web development, although you might also like to enroll in a UI or UX design boot camp to kickstart your career.
+Taking computer science, IT, and software engineering courses might be the most obvious route into web development, although you might also like to enrol in a UI or UX design boot camp to kickstart your career.
 These boot camps offer great opportunities for coders or programmers who are seeking ways to transition into a different career without needing to return to college.

 What do most IT decision makers really think will be the important trends and challenges in the coming year?Free Download